-A popular method is to do budgeting your earnings into 3 categories which are commonly referred to as the 50–30–20 rule on budgeting.
+A popular method is to budget your earnings into 3 categories which are commonly referred to as the 50–30–20 rule on budgeting.

-50–30–20 rule on budgeting has become a recently popular method for personal financial planning as more and more people are getting aware of how to effectively use their money.
-He is what 50–30–20 rule on budgeting:
+The 50-30-20 rule on budgeting has become a popular method for personal financial planning as more and more people become aware of how to effectively use their money.
+He is what 50-30-20 rule on budgeting:

-- 30% of your income should be for wants like going out for lunch/dinner or movies.
-This amount should be optional and always should be in favor of saving money rather than spending it.
+- 30% of your income should be for wants like going out for lunch, dinner, or movies.
+This amount should be optional and always be in favor of saving money rather than spending it.

 - You should at least save 20% of your income.
 This amount should be the minimum amount you should save.
-You should always target to increase this amount when your salary increases rather than increasing the spending amount.
+You should always target increasing this amount when your salary increases, rather than increasing the spending amount.

-Financial planning can be categorized into broadly 3 types according to your goals:
+Financial planning can be broadly categorized into three types according to your goals: